apache/doris/docs/en/getting-started/data-model-rollup.md

 ```

 This data model is different from Aggregate and Unique models.
 Data is stored entirely in accordance with the data in the imported file, without any aggregation.
 Even if the two rows of data are identical, they will be retained.
 The DUPLICATE KEY specified in the table building statement is only used to specify which columns the underlying data is sorted according to.
 (The more appropriate name should be "Sorted Column", where the name "DUPLICATE KEY" is used to specify the data model used.
-For more explanations of "Sorted Column", see the section ** Prefix Index **.
+For more explanations of "Sorted Column", see the section [Prefix Index](https://doris.apache.org/getting-started/data-model-rollup.html#prefix-index).
 On the choice of DUPLICATE KEY, we recommend that the first 2-4 columns be selected appropriately.

 This data model is suitable for storing raw data without aggregation requirements and primary key uniqueness constraints.
-For more usage scenarios, see the ** Limitations of the Aggregation Model ** section.
+For more usage scenarios, see the [Limitations of the Aggregation Model](https://doris.apache.org/getting-started/data-model-rollup.html#limitations-of-aggregation-model) section.

 ## ROLLUP